Best ad networks for mobile CPI in 2026: 10 options ranked by S2S postback maturity, panel honesty, and Tier-3 unit economics

 Wire, Paxum, USDT-TRC20, Capitalist

-Best for: Adult-vertical advertisers at $5K+/month spend; dating offers in Tier-1 EU
+Best for: Adult-vertical advertisers at $5K-plus monthly spend; dating offers in Tier-1 EU at the same tier

-ExoClick has been in the adult ad-tech market since 2006 and has publisher relationships that newer networks don’t match.
-Mature panel with detailed reporting.
-Industry reputation is solid for the vertical.
-Barcelona, Spain HQ.
+ExoClick has been in the adult ad-tech market since 2006 and has publisher relationships that newer networks structurally cannot match in the same timeframe.
+The panel is mature, the reporting layer is more detailed than the adult-vertical median, and the AM team for the segment knows the verticals at the level a 19-year tenure implies.
+Industry reputation is solid for the verticals served.

 Where adsy.tech is weaker than the networks below it